 What are the MCAT Sections?

-The 230 total questions on the MCAT are divided amongst four sections, with each section designed to have a certain ratio of questions on each academic discipline subtopic.
-For example, in each version of the MCAT, the CARS section is designed to contain 30 percent of its questions based on the foundations of comprehension.
-While the questions themselves vary from MCAT to MCAT, the ratio of questions per academic discipline does not change.
+The 230 questions on the MCAT are divided among four sections, with each section designed to have a certain ratio of questions on each academic discipline or subtopic.
+For example, in each version of the MCAT, the CARS section bases 30% of its questions on the foundations of comprehension.
+While the questions themselves vary from test to test, the ratio of questions per academic discipline does not change.